hust-fstudy/SVG-Mamba/README.md

 ## Overview

-We propose a sparse voxel graph Mamba (SVG-Mamba), which combines message-passing graph neural networks (GNNs) with state space models (SSMs) to capture both local and global spatiotemporal relationships among event voxels.
+We propose a sparse voxel graph Mamba (SVG-Mamba), which combines message-passing graph neural networks (GNNs) with state space models (SSMs) to efficiently model local-to-global spatiotemporal contextual relationships in variable-length event sequences.
 First, we convert event data into sparse voxel graphs to preserve its sparsity.
-To extract robust spatial semantics and motion cues, we employ vertex feature encoding (VFE) to perform linear integration of internal event points in each graph vertex along three temporal directions.
-Subsequently, we design a multi-stage local feature aggregation (LFA) block that integrates point-wise spatial encoding  (PWSE), attention pooling units (APU), and dilated residual connections (DRC), facilitating the network to focus on fine-grained spatiotemporal features.
-Finally, we implement long-range temporal modeling that expands from local vertex receptive fields to global context through hierarchical dynamic farthest vertex sampling (DFVS) and Mamba-based global attention.
-This lightweight model is designed for event-based object classification and action recognition, achieving a trade-off between efficiency and accuracy.
+To mitigate the limitations of GNNs in temporal modeling, we introduce a vertex feature encoding (VFE) module to perform linear integration of internal event points within each graph vertex along three temporal directions.
+Subsequently, we design a multi-stage local feature aggregation (LFA) block that integrates point-wise spatial encoding (PWSE), attention pooling units (APU), and dilated residual connections (DRC), facilitating the network to focus on fine-grained local information.
+Finally, we implement spatiotemporal modeling that expands from local vertex receptive fields to global context through hierarchical dynamic farthest vertex sampling (DFVS) and Mamba-based global attention.
+This lightweight model is designed for event-based object classification and action recognition, achieving a suitable trade-off between accuracy and efficiency.

 ![Framework](./assets/SVG-Mamba.svg)

 ## Performance

-Extensive experimental results show that our proposed SVG-Mamba not only achieves higher accuracy but also exhibits significant advantages in efficiency for event-based visual tasks such as object classification and action recognition.
+Extensive experimental results show that our proposed SVG-Mamba not only achieves higher accuracy but also exhibits significant advantages in terms of inference speed for event-based visual tasks such as object classification and action recognition.

 ![VisPer](./assets/VisPer.svg)